-A student may remediate one Master's Capstone assessment (Rough Draft, Final Draft, Presentation) in the clinical year.
-If there is a second failure, the student will come before the Progress and Promotion Committee, and students will be placed on College Academic Alert (if not previously done).
+If there is a second failure of a PHAS 7997 assessment, the student will come before the Progress and Promotion Committee, and students will be placed on College Academic Alert (if not previously done) and academic probation.
 The Progress and Promotion Committee has the discretion to dismiss the student, assign a zero for the assignment, or place the student on academic probation with conditional promotion.
-Additionally, one's graduation may be delayed until the student successfully completes additional, program-selected, research activities.
-Failure to successfully complete the additional requirements, may lead to dismissal from the program (CAA with dismissal)
+Additionally, one's graduation may be delayed until the student successfully completes additional, program-selected research activities.
+Failure to successfully complete the additional requirements may lead to dismissal from the program (CAA with dismissal).